nuxt-community/legacy-modules/modules/axios/README.md

 # Axios
-This plugin is a wrapper around [axios](https://github.com/mzabriskie/axios).

-- Sets default base URL.
-- Handles all HTTP exceptions and prevents server side unhandled promise exceptions.
+> Use [axios](https://github.com/mzabriskie/axios) with no pain!

+- Automatically set BaseURL for client & server side
 - Injects `$get`,`$post`,... into vue context instances so requests can be done easily.
 - Exposes `setToken` function to `$axios` so we can easily and globally set authentication tokens.
 - Throws *nuxt-friendly* exceptions.
-- Automatically enables `withCredentials` when requesting to default base URL.
+- Automatically enables `withCredentials` when requesting to base URL.

 ## Setup
 - Add `@nuxtjs/axios` dependency using yarn or npm to your project